kubescape/kubescape/README.md

 </br>

-> Kubescape is an open source project, we welcome your feedback and ideas for improvement.
-We’re also aiming to collaborate with the Kubernetes community to help make the tests themselves more robust and complete as Kubernetes develops.
+> Kubescape is an open source project.
+We welcome your feedback and ideas for improvement.
+We’re also aiming to collaborate with the Kubernetes community to help make the tests more robust and complete as Kubernetes develops.

 </br>